GeekyCryptoManiac/hdb-resale-analytics/database/README.md

 # HDB Resale Analytics Database

-MySQL • MongoDB • Dual-Database Design
+MySQL • MongoDB Atlas • Dual-Database Design

 This folder contains all database resources for the HDB Resale Analytics platform.
 MySQL stores structured HDB resale transactions.
-MongoDB stores user behaviour data such as profiles, comparison lists, and search history.
+MongoDB Atlas stores user behaviour data such as user profiles and comparison lists.

+MongoDB Atlas is **already configured** and requires **no additional setup**.

 ---